functions-lab/MAMBAS-MobiCom2024/README.md

 # MobiCom'24 Mambas

-In this repostory, you can find two components of codes in `Mambas`:
+In this repository, you can find two components of codes in `Mambas`:

 a) the 5G PHY implementation on the COSMOS testbed (labeled as [Testbed] in paper),

-b) the ray-tracing based simulations (labeled as [Simulation] in paper).
+b) the ray-tracing based simulations (labeled as [Simulation] in the paper).

 ## Prerequisite
 **Python**